📢 Summer Quantum Camp Registration now open: Register Today!

 Through two semesters of weekly lectures, lab sections, and homework assignments, students will develop a foundational understanding of quantum computing, including basic linear algebra, quantum mechanics, quantum computation and information, and quantum algorithms.

-Students will spend the first half of the course developing skills in math and Python.
+Students will spend the first half of the course developing skills in math, including linear algebra, and Python.
 The second half of the course will focus on coding quantum circuits and quantum algorithms, leading to students coding on a real quantum computer.

 Some of the topics covered include: